Lauszus/LaunchPadFlightController/README.md

 \* UART1 is connected to an HC-06 Bluetooth module running at a baudrate of 115200. __Not 5V tolerant!__, so make sure your Bluetooth module outputs 3.3 voltage level or use a logic level converter.

 The MPU-6500/MPU-9250, HMC5883L, BMP180 and LIDAR-Lite v3 are connected via I<sup>2</sup>C if they are used.

+All pins are defined in [src/Config.h](src/Config.h) and can be overriden by creating a file called "Config_custom.h" in the [src](src) directory allowing you to redefine the values.

 # Notes